Engineering governance and context for AI coding agents — the knowledge a senior engineer would have, compiled into every agent.

 What is Rosetta

-Every AI interaction follows four phases: Prepare (load guardrails and context), Research (search the knowledge base), Plan (produce a reviewable plan), Act (execute with full context).
+Every AI interaction follows four phases: Prepare (load guardrails and context), Research (search the knowledge base), Plan (produce a reviewable plan), Act (execute with full context), and Validate (manual validation by AI).
 Read more in the Usage Guide.

 Why use it